tldr-pages/tldr/pages/linux/bluetoothctl.md

 # bluetoothctl

-> Handling bluetooth devices from the shell
+> Handling bluetooth devices from the shell.

 - Enter the bluetoothctl shell: